christianwach/civicrm-wp-hook-tester/README.md

 `my_unique_plugin_code_civicrm_links`

 If a plugin needs to keep its logic inside a class, it will have to route the call to the class method from the global function.
 If you want to set a priority for the callback, well, good luck.
 Yes, Drupal-style hooks in WordPress, oh joy.

-#### Callbacks with return values ####
+#### Callbacks without return values ####

 However, if your plugin doesn't need to create callbacks for any of these hooks, you can simply use the WordPress Plugin API as per usual: